Heavenly Executioner Chiwoo

-Heavenly Executioner Chiwoo(치우천하) is a manhwa created by Park KangHo and Lee HaNa.
+Heavenly Executioner Chiwoo is a manhwa created by Park KangHo and Lee HaNa.
 The series was first introduced to american audiences in the 2005 San Diego Comic-Con as part of the manhwa booth being run by the Korea Culture & Contents Agency.

 In the United States iceKunion originally licensed the series; Yen Press later took the license.
 In the U.S. Volume 1 was released in November 2005, Volume 2 in February 2006, Volume 3 in May 2006, Volume 4 in May 2008, and Volume 5 in September 2008.
 Volume 5 is the final volume, but it does not conclude the story line.

 The series stars Chiwoo, who discovers that his father was a mangnani, an executioner in ancient Korea.
 An emperor's army attempts to wipe out all mangnanies.
 After Chiwoo sees Uncle Wolbak attacked by soldiers, Chiwoo becomes a mangnani.